devender/puretawny/README.md

 ## Implementation

-* The only requirement given was to use Java, apart from that the following are some of the ones used:
+* The only requirement given was to use Java, apart from that the following are some of libraries used:
 	* Maven.
 	* RethinkDB.
 	* Spring.
 * Please see main pom file for a complete list of dependencies.

+## Data Loading